-- Courses numbered 80-99 are non-baccalaureate level and are not acceptable for a bachelor's degree. - Courses numbered 100 through 299 are considered lower-division courses (freshman and sophomore years). - Courses numbered 300 through 499 are considered upper-division courses (junior and senior years) and intended for undergraduates. - Courses numbered 491-493 are generally special topics courses. - Courses numbered 500 through 799 are graduate courses. - Courses numbered 800 through 899 are doctoral courses. - Courses numbered at the 900 level are reserved for professional development courses.
+- Courses numbered 1-99 are non-baccalaureate level and are not acceptable for a bachelor's degree. - Courses numbered 100 through 299 are considered lower-division courses (freshman and sophomore years). - Courses numbered 300 through 499 are considered upper-division courses (junior and senior years) and intended for undergraduates. - Courses numbered 491-493 are generally special topics courses. - Courses numbered 500 through 799 are graduate courses. - Courses numbered 800 through 899 are doctoral courses. - Courses numbered at the 900 level are reserved for professional development courses.

-Courses offered during the School of Professional Studies session may reflect a different number because the credit value may be different.
+Courses offered online may reflect a different number because the credit value may be different.
 In most cases, courses online will have a SP suffix.
 For example BA131 would become BA131SP.